LavanyaThampi/DSAIRPFeb25/session_06.md

 output
 True

+### NOT
-### NOT -  Reverses the result if the result is true, it becomes false
+Reverses the result if the result is true, it becomes false.
 eg:
 print (not True)
 Outpuut
 False

 ### Membership Operator
-These are used to test if a value is a member of a sequence
+These are used to test if a value is a member of a sequence.
 ### IN
-Returns True if the value is found in the sequence
+Returns True if the value is found in the sequence.
 eg:
 x = [1, 2, 3, 4, 5, 6, 7]
 print(4 in x)